aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/fontsavingargs/fontstream/_index.md

 title: FontSavingArgs.FontStream
 linktitle: FontStream
 second_title: Aspose.Words for .NET API Reference
-description: FontSavingArgs property.
+description: FontSavingArgs FontStream property.
 Allows to specify the stream where the font will be saved to in C#.
 type: docs
 weight: 50
 url: /net/aspose.words.saving/fontsavingargs/fontstream/